 This includes when the operator is speaking with callers, documenting information, and relaying that information to you.
 It also includes the time when updates are made to your account.

 50 years ago, answering services used to charge by the call.
-This was before technology existed to accurately measure time spent working for you.
+This was before the technology existed to accurately measure time spent working for you.
 Nowadays, there is no guesswork, everything is tracked automatically.

 What Does Answering Service Work Time Include?

 Work time minutes accrue when the answering service staff is working for you on your account.
 It includes the different tasks that you may ask them to perform for you.
 Minutes are typically billed in 20-second or 30-second increments and rounded up to the next increment.

 The following tasks make up work time.